-What are the symptoms?
+What are the symptoms of chronic bronchitis?

-What causes it?
+What causes chronic bronchitis?

-How can it be prevented?
+How can chronic bronchitis be prevented?

 The best way to prevent chronic bronchitis is to never smoke or to quit smoking.
 The more smoke you inhale, the worse it is for your lungs.
 When you quit smoking, breathing will improve, as well as your cough, your lungs will begin to function better, and the chances of getting lung cancer are reduced.

 Another thing that can be done is to avoid other substances that could be harmful to your health such as lacquer aerosols, spray deodorants, or spray paints.
 It is also advisable to avoid inhaling dust or chemical vapours.
-Another way to take care of your lungs is to use a mask that covers your mouth and nose when using products such as varnish, paint, or any other chemical substance with strong vapours.
+Humidifying the air can help.

 Treatment for chronic bronchitis can help relieve the symptoms but it does not cure them.
 The medications can help clear the airways and get rid of mucous.
+They can be oral or inhaled, such as bronchodilators or steroids.
 Oxygen therapy is also recommended in some cases, this kind of pulmonary rehabilitation can relieve symptoms and ensure a better quality of life.

 Pulmonary rehabilitation, involving a diet and exercise programme along with psychological counselling, can improve the overall well-being of the person.
 In extreme cases, a lung transplant may be an option.